 The active permission mode determines the default behavior.
 Here are the concrete differences between each mode:

-the default mode is recommended for 95% of enterprise use cases.
+The default mode is recommended for the vast majority of enterprise use cases.
+In session, Shift+Tab or Alt+M cycles through modes.
 Check your active mode with the following command:

 If you receive the "Tool not allowed" error, it means the specific tool is not in your authorization list.
 Add it in your project configuration: